DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 data = rand(Uniform(0, 1), 3, 3000)
 ```

 This format of data is effectvely what the library uses.
-In the case of previuous section when we are working with vectors `RMA.jl` converts it to a matrix $1\times 3,000$, but when we are working which data with a dimensionality different than one, it is necessary to use the proper format.
+In the case of previous section, when we are working with vectors, `RMA.jl` converts it to a matrix $1\times 3,000$ but when we are working which data with a dimensionality different than one, it is necessary to use the proper format.
 ```@repl dist_high
 using RMA
 th, s = find_parameters(data, 3)